Heart to Heart: What Is A Toxic Friendship & When It’s Time To Quit It!

 surround yourself with people who bring out the best in you!

 On the other hand, relationships can make us vulnerable.
 We learned from Maslow and Mcland that people want to be socially accepted, so sometimes we let friends affect us in ways that aren’t in our best interests.
 Exhausting and tricky friendships like these are called toxic friendships.

-The truth is that the older you get, the more complicated life gets as well and time is so precious.
+The truth is that the older you get, the more complicated life gets as well, and time is so precious.
 Relationships shouldn’t be so complicated.
-If you have one of those really difficult friends, you’re always fighting with; it is time to reevaluate that friendship.
+If you have one of those challenging friends, you’re always fighting with; it is time to reevaluate that friendship.

 1. U N P R E D I C T A B L E

 Everyone, including you and me, has good and bad days.
 You can’t expect that someone else is there for you 24/7.
-Especially, because nowadays everyone is facing their own problems in some way.
-Nevertheless, we still can expect our friends to be with us in essential or hard situations.
+Especially because nowadays everyone is facing their problems in some way.
+Nevertheless, we still can expect our friends to be with us in essential or problematic situations.